User Score: 10717

 Missing Persons: The unsolved 1993 disappearances of 69 year-old Loretta Meyers, who may be suffering from Alzheimer’s disease, and the suspicious male companion who is carting her all over the country.

-Wanted: The D.E.A. manhunt for alleged drug runner Wallace Thrasher, who some believe faked his his 1984 death in Central America.
+Wanted: The D.E.A. manhunt for alleged drug runner Wallace Thrasher, who some believe faked his 1984 death in Central America.

 Lost Loves: Former U.S. army air force officer Ken Palmer is searching for his double whom he first encountered at a Cincinnati railroad station in 1943.

-"Mysteries of the Psychic Mind"
+Segments that are "Mysteries of the Psychic Mind" Cases include:

 The Unexplained: Housewife and mother Jeanine Price claims she is plagued by psychokineis - the power to move and manipulate inanimate objects with one's mind.